cryoTUD/locscale/docs/install.md

 We recommend to use [Conda](https://docs.conda.io/en/latest/) for a local working environment.
 See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda) for more information on what Conda flavour may be the right choice for you, and [here](https://www.anaconda.com/products/distribution) for Conda installation instructions.

 !!! note "System Compatibility"
-    LocScale should run on any CPU system with Linux, OS X or Windows subsytem for Linux (WSL).  <br>
+    LocScale should run on any CPU system with Linux, OS X or Windows subsytem for Linux (WSL).
+    <br><br>

     __GPU__: {==To run the `feature_enhance` option LocScale requires the availability of a GPU==}.
 It is possible to run it on CPUs but computation will be slow(er).
     __OpenMPI__: LocScale allows parallelisation on multi-CPU environment with OpenMPI